DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/borderColor.md

 ---
 ---
 ##### shortDescription
-Specifies the color of the outer borders of the Table.
+Specifies the color of the outer borders of the table.

 ---
 <!-- Description goes here -->